openaq/docs.openaq.org/src/content/docs/about/terms.md

 For programmatic access to data on the OpenAQ Platform or to use certain features on OpenAQ Explorer, users must register for an API key and account.

-- Users must provide a valid email address during the registration process.
+- Users must provide a valid name and valid email address during the registration process.
 This email address must not be from a temporary or disposable email service.

-- To maintain the integrity and fair usage of our services, each user is permitted to register for only one API key.
-Multiple registrations by a single user or entity are prohibited.
-This policy ensures equitable access to our resources and prevents abuse or overconsumption of our services.
-Users found to be in violation of this term may have all associated API keys revoked and may face permanent suspension from our platform.
-We monitor usage patterns to detect and prevent such activities, ensuring a balanced and fair environment for all users.
+- An individual is permitted to register for only one API key.
+An entity may have more than one user, and thus more than one API key, but may not use multiple accounts to over-consume our services or otherwise abuse the system.
+  We monitor usage patterns to detect and prevent such activities, ensuring a fair environment for all users.

 - As an account user, you acknowledge that you are responsible for all activity occurring under the use of your account.
 You are responsible for maintaining